mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/ai/book/ml/src/chapter_1.md

 # Chapter 1 : Quick Introduction

 - In traditional programming we start with **data** and **hard-coded rules** to apply on the data to get **answers**.
-This style of programming can't bring answers for problems predicting a type of cat in the cat picture.
+- This style of programming can't bring  answers **easily** for problems like:
+    -  predicting a **type of a cat** in the given animal picture

-Assume you need to write a program find out the given fruit is apple or orange.
+Assume you need to write a program find out the given animal is cat or dog.
 Traditional way will be something like this:

 ```py
 def detect_colors(image):